Gender, Race and World-Ecological Literature: Plotting Women’s Work from the Plantation to the Present

 2018: PhD Studentship, “World Literature and Commodity Frontiers”, funded by the Leverhulme Trust and based at the University of Warwick’s Department of English and Comparative Literature.

-2014: South African National Research Fund Scarce Skills Research Bursary for Masters in English Literature
+2014: South African National Research Fund Scarce Skills Research Bursary for Masters in English Literature, based at the University of Cape Town's Department of English Language and Literature.

 Academic Editorial Work: